Remember Jewish Łaszczów

 LASZCZOW DURING THE HOLOCAUST

 The Nazis occupied Laszczow in the end of September of 1939.
 Acts of violence and looting were routine after this point.
 Many of the local Polish inhabitants collaborated with the Nazis.
-On the third day of the occupation, the Nazis assembled all the Jewish males in the market square, and after robbing them of their few possessions they were sent to Grabowiec, and from there to the slave labor camp at Zamosc.
-In 1940 a Judenrat of 12 members was established in Laszczow, and was at once ordered to supply slave labor and to collect money and valuables for the Nazis.
-All Jews aged 12 and above were forced to wear a white armband with a blue Star of David on it.
-Sadly, on May 17, 1942, the Nazis transported ~1,500 Jews to the Belzec Death Camp.
+On the third day of the occupation, the Nazis assembled all the Jewish males in the market square, and after robbing them of their few possessions, they were sent to Grabowiec, and from there to the slave labor camp at Zamosc.
+It is unclear how many individuals were allowed to stay in town and how many were sent to these death missions.

+On May 17, 1942, the Nazis transported ~1,500 Jews to the Belzec Death Camp.
 Few of the transported people managed to escape to a nearby forest.
 Only two people, neither of whom were from Laszczow, survived the Belzec Extermination Camp.
-In the autumn 1942, the Nazis executed 28 Jews in the forest.
-In June of 1944, Laszczow was burnt down by the Ukrainian Insurgent Army ("UPA").

 On May 22, 1942, the Germans deported the Jews of Jarczow to the extermination camp at Belzec.
 Jarczow (Yarchov) had around 400 Jews living there in 1939.

 The below Joint Distribution Committee listing includes names of 102 Jewish heads of household in Laszczow.
 They include: